apache/airflow/docs/howto/manage-connections.rst

 Authentication may be performed using any of the `boto3 options <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#configuring-credentials>`_.
 Alternatively, one can pass credentials in as a Connection initialisation parameter.

+To use IAM instance profile, create an "empty" connection (i.e. one with no Login or Password specified).

 Default Connection IDs
 ''''''''''''''''''''''